CCQC/PES-Learn/docs/data_generation.md

 # Data Generation

+# Initial set up
 For automated data generation across a PES, one only needs two files:
     1. `input.dat`
     2. `template.dat`

-To run the software, simply run `python /path/to/molssi/molssi/driver.py` while in the directory containing `input.dat` and `template.dat` and follow the instructions.

 The file `template.dat` is an input file for any electronic structure theory package that computes a single point energy or gradient.
 Currently, the only constraint is that it uses an xyz-style geometry definition.

 The file `input.dat` defines the molecular configuration space you wish to scan over as well as other keyword options.
+### Running the software
+To run the software, simply run `python /path/to/molssi/molssi/driver.py` while in the directory containing `input.dat` and `template.dat` and follow the instructions.
 ### Defining a configuration space
 The configuration space is specified with internal coordinates, a "Z-Matrix."
 Parameter ranges such as bond lengths, angles, and dihedrals are indicated by a bracketed list of the form `param =  [start, stop, number of points]`.